-As in peak integration, it is paramount in our method that the analysed spectrum $\mathbf{y}$ is perfectly phased before adjusting the models.
+As in peak integration, it is paramount in our method that the analysed spectrum y is perfectly phased before adjusting the models.
 Fortunately, Eq.
-5 provides a convenient way for accurate phase correction, which - unlike most other methods - takes into account information supplied in the form of signature models.
-We note that the recovered baseline $\mathbf{r}b = S(\mathcal{D}(\mathbf{r}))$ implicitly depends on all model parameters and observe that it is particularly sensitive to the linear phasing values, $\varphi_0$ and $\varphi_1$ .
+(5) provides a convenient way for accurate phase correction, which - unlike most other methods - takes into account information supplied in the form of signature models.
+We note that the recovered baseline $\mathbf{r}{\rm b} = \mathcal{S}(\mathcal{D}(\mathbf{r}))$ implicitly depends on all model parameters and observe that it is particularly sensitive to the linear phasing values, φ_0 and φ_1 .
 We demonstrate this with a series of simulations.
-For this, we generate a spectrum of a single Lorentzian peak with slightly disturbed phase (see Fig. 3); this can, for example, correspond to a residual error after the usual phase correction procedure.
+For this, we generate a spectrum of a single Lorentzian peak with a slightly disturbed phase (see Fig. 3); this can, for example, correspond to a residual error after the usual phase correction procedure.
 We fit this peak with a zero-phase signature model by minimizing Eq.
-3 only with respect to the chemical shift and peak width thus intentionally keeping the phase error in the fit.
-As shown in Fig. 4, the least squares fit of an imperfectly phased peak leads to erroneous estimates of its position and width.
-Consequently, phase error of approximately 0.4 rad is able to cause an error in the peak intensity estimate of about 5%.
-Thus, it is important to eliminate any phasing imperfections if the desired accuracy of quantification lies below 5%.
+(3) only with respect to the chemical shift and peak width, thus intentionally keeping the phase error in the fit.
+As shown in Fig. 4, the least-squares fit of an imperfectly phased peak leads to erroneous estimates of its position and width.
+Consequently, phase error of approximately 0.4 rad is able to cause an error in the peak intensity estimate of about 5 %.
+Thus, it is important to eliminate any phasing imperfections if the desired accuracy of quantification lies below 5 %.

 Although there is no random noise added to the spectrum in the above example, the phasing error manifests itself in the residual in Fig. 3.
-Notably, the asymmetry of an imperfectly phased peak induces positive and negative tails in the residual; this effect is greatly emphasized by median filtering, which creates a sharp transition in $\mathbf{r}b$ .
-Naturally, we desire to recover the residual baseline as smooth as possible, and thus penalising such sharp edges is an especially effective strategy for fine-tuning of the phasing parameters.
+Notably, the asymmetry of an imperfectly phased peak induces positive and negative tails in the residual; this effect is greatly emphasized by median filtering, which creates a sharp transition in r_b .
+Naturally, we desire to recover as smooth a residual baseline as possible, and thus penalizing such sharp edges is an especially effective strategy for fine-tuning of the phasing parameters.
 In this work, we found that the same criterion of Eq.
-3 but now applied only to the extracted residual 230 $\min{\varphi_0,\varphi_1} \|\mathbf{r}b\|2.$
+(3) but now applied only to the extracted residual baseline works most effectively for this purpose; i.e. to adjust the phasing, we minimize

+$$\min{\varphi_0, \varphi_1} \|\boldsymbol{r}{\mathsf{b}}\|2. \tag{8}$$

-Furthermore, multistage median filtering with increasing window widths $w_m$ tends to improve the smoothing results, which agrees with recent works (Arias-Castro and Donoho, 2009).
+Furthermore, multistage median filtering with increasing window widths w_m tends to improve the smoothing results, which agrees with recent works (Arias-Castro and Donoho, 2009).
 Intuitively, $w_m = 0$ corresponds to no smoothing, and the problem of Eq.
-8 reduces to the original least squares formulation of model fitting (Eq.
+(8) reduces to the original least-squares formulation of model fitting (Eq.
 3), except for the removed noise.
-On the other hand, very broad filters on the order of the total spectral width tend to produce smooth results; in turn, this makes them
+On the other hand, very broad filters with a filter size comparable to the total spectral width tend to produce smooth results; in turn, this makes them ineffective for the above optimization, whose goal is to remove sharp edges by adjusting the phase.
+Notably, in our simulations, the minimum is attained at the true value of the phasing parameter φ_0 using median filters at least 8 times wider than the width of the peak (see Fig. 5).
+Thus, we propose to solve the problem of Eq.
+(8) iteratively: given an average peak width in the spectrum, full width at half maximum (FWHM), we start